jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 ### Forwarding Refs
 - React wont accept ref as regular prop(when destrcuting the ref prop in component function) in react 19 below.
 To **forward ref** as props to the component function in react 19 below, we have to use forwardRef method.
 - Forward Ref is deprecated in React 19 and above version, forwardRef is no longer necessary.
 Pass **ref** as a prop instead.
+- In React, forwardRef is a utility function that allows you to pass a ref from a parent component to a child component, especially when working with functional components.
+It's primarily used to enable direct access to the DOM node of a child component's rendered element from its parent.
+This is helpful when you need to manipulate the DOM of a child component or interact with its underlying element.

 Call **forwardRef()** to let your component receive a ref and forward it to a child component:
 ```